silverbulletmd/silverbullet/website/Plugs/Development/Reference.md

 <input class="sb-input" placeholder="Name" />
 ```

-The easiest way to set this up is the `panelStyles()` helper from `@silverbulletmd/silverbullet/ui`, which builds a preamble injecting both `.client/components.css` and the user's space styles (custom theming), so panels match the rest of SilverBullet:
+The easiest way to set this up is the `panelStyles()` helper from `@silverbulletmd/silverbullet/ui`, which builds a preamble injecting both `.client/components.css` and the user’s [[Space Style]] (custom theming), so panels match the rest of SilverBullet:

 ```ts
 import { panelStyles } from "@silverbulletmd/silverbullet/ui";